Most buyers of property in South Australia have a statutory right to terminate a Contract for the sale of land (‘cool off’).

-Common special conditions include making the contract ‘subject to finance’ of ‘subject to the sale of the buyer’s property’.
+Common special conditions include making the contract ‘subject to finance’ or ‘subject to the sale of the buyer’s property’.

-A special condition regarding finance protects the purchaser as it will provide that the contract is subject to the purchaser applying for and obtaining a loan for a particular amount from a particular financial institution by a particular date.
+A special condition regarding finance protects the buyer as it will provide that the contract is subject to the buyer applying for and obtaining a loan for a particular amount from a particular financial institution by a particular date.

-If the purchaser is unsuccessful in fulfilling the condition the contract will not proceed.
-Similarly, with a contract made subject to the sale of the purchaser’s property by a certain date for not less than a fixed sale price.
+If the buyer is unsuccessful in fulfilling the condition, the contract will not proceed.
+Similarly, with a contract made subject to the sale of the buyer’s property by a certain date for not less than a fixed sale price.
 If this condition is not satisfied the contract for sale will not proceed.

 Speak to your conveyancer about your cooling off rights.
 You should contact your conveyancer as a matter of urgency if you want to discuss your cooling off rights or regarding the contents of a Form 1 served on you.